Ahmed-Abo-Rafat/Register-Form/README.md

 # Register-Form
-Register form is a practice a bout form using by html and css and media quire to make form resposive.
+Register form is a practice a bout form using by html and css and media quire to make form resposive and use fontawesom library to use icon.

 <br>